rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-In the _Check for IP Message_, _IP Blocked Message_, and _IP Not Blocked Message_ steps edit the Team Name and Channel Name input from `change_me` to an appropriate team and channel.
+In the _Check for IP Message_, _IP Blocked Message_, and _IP Not Blocked Message_ steps change the Team Name and Channel Name input from `change_me` to an appropriate team and channel.

 In the _Check for IP_ step edit the Address Group Name input from `change_me` to an appropriate address group.